NWP Receives $1M for Applied Research

-National Bee Diagnostic Centre spreading its wings to explore entrepreneurial agriculture.
+National Bee Diagnostic Centre spreading its wings to explore regenerative agriculture.

 Northwestern Polytechnic (NWP) has been awarded a $1 million grant over the next five years to support regenerative agriculture.
 Funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), the project will be led by NWP’s National Bee Diagnostic Centre (NBDC) in Beaverlodge, Alberta.

 “This is great news for our talented researchers and surrounding agricultural communities,” said Provost and Vice President Academic, Dr. Vanessa Sheane.
 “NBDC’s diagnostic services for honeybee pests, pathogens, and parasites are recognized across Canada but there is vast potential for even more discoveries in our agriculture and forestry sectors.
 We are delighted to be expanding our portfolio with the help of this federal funding.”

 The polytechnic’s new five-year applied research project will focus on soil health as it aims to create a producer-led, collaborative research and knowledge extension network that can connect growers in the Peace Region.
 Project directors Dr. Gail MacInnis and Patricia Wolf Veiga will work with their research team to develop a regenerative agriculture research and education program to enhance sustainable production on northern farms.